 Betts adds: “We can’t control how the market moves or the industry shifts but what we can control is our operating costs and we do so by maintaining a strict discipline to operate at the lowest possible cost.
 Therefore, reinvesting wisely to add value and offer shareholders optimum returns is our focus.
 We are a business first and foremost but one that operates in the gold industry.”

 The Company’s board and management team consequently contribute acumen across business and mining in equal measure; the latter expertise deriving from a track record of mining discoveries across 61 different projects in Africa.
 On the ground in Mali alone, around 750 skilled and knowledgeable individuals strive to make a positive impact during steady state production, and not only that, but they are almost entirely locally sourced too.

 “We aim to hire quality local personnel and help advance their careers through training and internal promotion,” Betts affirms, “as a business grows on the quality of its staff, we are always looking to hire the best quality personnel into all roles”.

-He continues: “Hummingbird is a Company run with a young and hungry team who want to grow the business and are all committed for the long-term.
+He continues: “Hummingbird Resources is a Company run with a young and hungry team who want to grow the business and are all committed for the long-term.
 From a corporate perspective we have been very successful at attracting capital in bad markets and we are now well set in a stronger gold price environment with a newly operating asset.”